Adult Day Care

 What is an Adult Day Care Center?

-Rather than provide 24-hour care like a nursing home, an adult day care center is non-residential, and provides meals, healthcare, social activities and supervision during the day.
+Rather than providing 24-hour care like a nursing home, an adult day care center is non-residential and provides meals, healthcare, social activities, and supervision during the day.
 These centers are often used for short-term rehab once a patient leaves the hospital but still needs some supervising.
 Patients with Alzheimer’s and other forms of dementia can benefit from the social setting and health specialists on staff.

 Starting an Adult Day Care Center

-The first thing you need to do to start this business is get your business licenses, permits & tax forms filed.
-Start with the adult day care license, if it’s required by your state.
-This license says that your facility meets the requirements your state has for adult day cares in terms of safety, staffing, and sanitation.
+The first thing you need to do to start this business is getting your business licenses, permits & tax forms filed.
+Start with the adult daycare license, if it’s required by your state.
+This license says that your facility meets the requirements your state has for adult daycares in terms of safety, staffing, and sanitation.